 There is still a lot of controversy and debate over the click vs impression and CTC vs VTC question – but the research and theories are all starting to elucidate themselves.
-Here is a great piece from Search Engine Land about attributions for the search marketer’s priorities.
+Here is a great piece about attribution models for the search marketer’s priorities.
 Especially for companies that are targeting demographics that this piece identifies as non click-heavy users, using the VTC metric and focusing on display impressions seems like the right move for you.

 ROI and Tracking Attribution

 Attribution is a team effort – or better said – attribution requires an alignment of multiple teams.
 Attribution is not just the marketing team’s problem.
 If you are looking to incorporate more complex models of attribution into your business, you’ll need to bring in the money-handlers and the techies as well.

 Understanding attribution from multiple vantage points will help your campaigns flourish.
 Optimizing the different funnels through which you generate traffic and conversion requires not only a specified goal for your budgeting, but some technical SEO savvy as well in terms of accurately interpreting the analytics and designing new funnel campaigns to target the most profitable markets.
 The ideal conversion rate will show not only a high amount of traffic flowing through your site, but also a high return rate, referral rate, as well as high number conversions based on those visits.